TartanLlama/secret-hitler-strategies/index.md

 Liberal block/corner - A perceived group of Liberal players who are trusted by the majority

-Maverick cop - Someone who throws out crazy theories which might just be true
+Maverick cop - Someone who throws out unsubstantiated claims and their belief cannot be shaken.

 Wheelbarrow - Someone who is doing something so crazy they should be carted off.